 Now I’m a pretty caring and compassionate person, especially when it comes to someone in a cruel grip of addiction and mental health issues.
-I’ve read countless books about people dealing with these issues and I know people real life who have dealt with these issues and have offered an open-mind and a shoulder to cry on.
+I’ve read countless books about people dealing with these issues and I know people in real life who have dealt with these issues.
+And have offered an open-mind and a shoulder to cry on to them.

-Knowing a smidge about Marnell due to my interest and experience in both fashion and media I picked up How to Murder Your Life thinking it would be about a young woman’s harrowing journey through addiction while trying to make a living two very challenging industries while also dealing with personal issues of family, education, friends, love and various mundane tasks like paying the bills and making sure the fridge is full.
+Knowing a smidge about Marnell due to my interest and experience in both fashion and media I picked up How to Murder Your Life thinking it would be a book about a young woman’s harrowing journey through addiction while trying to make a living in two very challenging industries while also dealing with personal issues like family, education, friends, love and various mundane tasks like paying the bills and making sure the fridge is full.

 I thought How To Murder Your Life would convey how Marnell finally realized she had a problem and had a someone or several someones intervene and tell her she needs to get help.
 I thought it would be a tale of Marnell agreeing to get help, go to rehab and at turns deal with breakthroughs and breakdowns finally arriving on some type of sobriety and doing everything in her power to stay that way.
 I expected wisdom, clarity, vulnerability and redemption.
 I was at the very least, hoping for a well-written book.